SAP ASCS/ERS High Availability Architecture on AWS

 - E.A secondary Windows Server Failover Cluster in a different Availability Zone.

-Why A: Option A is correct because in an SAP NetWeaver high-availability architecture on AWS, a shared file system such as Amazon EFS is required to store the SAP transport directory and global profile.
+Why A: In an SAP NetWeaver high-availability architecture on AWS, a shared file system such as Amazon EFS is required to store the SAP transport directory and global profile.
 This ensures that both the ASCS and ERS instances can access consistent configuration and transport files, which is essential for failover and cluster operations.
 Without a shared file system, the instances would have divergent configurations, breaking the HA setup.

 This PAS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PAS-C01 exam.